cssinjs/istf-spec/readme.md

-## Interoperable CSSinJS format.
+## Interoperable CSSinJS standard format.

 The biggest issue at scale we currently have with all CSSinJS implementations is that they are not sharable without the runtime.

 We can define a format that is easy to parse and supports all the needs of the current CSSinJS implementations on top of CSS.

-Package maintainers will be able to publish JavaScript files to NPM with this format inside instead of plain CSS.
+Package maintainers will be able to publish JavaScript files to NPM using this format instead of plain CSS or any variation of objects notation.

 ## First draft